JamesMcNee/static-blog-site/src/blog/posts/2024/feb/10/permission-management-with-postgres-event-triggers.md

 - Each time the access list is altered either allowing more roles access to an object or changing the permissions an existing one has.
 - In the event that something unexpected happened and the grants were not applied.

 <br />Essentially, it's going to be important to run a full reconcile each time the spec for the Kubernetes resource changes, this catches all of the above and also will allow for applying changes to the granting logic and having it retrospectively applied.

-Rather than maintaining two completely disparate procedures, one for responding to DDL events and one for reconciling exiting objects, we can can utilise the slightly abstracted procedure (`admin_schema.handle_grants`) that we created above.
-This ensures that the granting logic is the exact same no matter which code path triggers it.
+Rather than maintaining two completely disparate procedures, one for responding to DDL events and one for reconciling existing objects, we can utilise the slightly abstracted procedure (`admin_schema.handle_grants`) that we created above.
+This ensures that the granting logic is the same no matter which code path triggers it.

 This is the final function/procedure, I promise!
 Here's what it's doing: